 View Source Inertia.js Phoenix Adapter Hex Package Hex Docs

-The Elixir/Phoenix adapter for Inertia.js.
+The official Elixir/Phoenix adapter for Inertia.js.

 Table of Contents